sevidmusic/PHPJsonUtilities/README.md

 $mixed = new MockMixedValue();
 $string = new MockString();

-/**
- * Example of encoding an array as json via a Json instance. and
- * decoding it via a JsonDecoder instance.
  *
  * Note: Nested objects and arrays will also be properly encoded.
  *